Damarice/product-dashboard/README.md

 npm install
 ```

-3. **Run the Development Server**
+3. **Start the Development Server**

 ```bash
 npm run dev
 ```

-4. Open `http://localhost:3000` in your browser to see the dashboard.
+4. Open `http://localhost:3000` in your browser to view the dashboard.

 ---

 ## 🧠 Architecture & Design Decisions

+* **Dark Mode**: Managed using React context and Tailwind's `dark:` utility classes with `class` strategy.
-* **Modular Design**: UI is broken into atomic reusable components.
+* **Component-Based Architecture**: Each UI section is modular and reusable.
-* **React Query**: Used for efficient data fetching with built-in caching, loading, and error states.
+* **React Query**: Chosen for its powerful caching, loading, and error management.
-* **Client-Side Filtering**: Search and category filters run on the client for immediate feedback.
-* **Responsive Design**: Tailwind CSS utility classes used for mobile-first responsiveness.
+* **Tailwind CSS**: Used for consistent, scalable, and responsive design.

 ---

-## 📌 Improvements & Future Enhancements
+## 📌 Future Enhancements

-* Add pagination or infinite scroll
+* Add pagination or infinite scroll for product list
-* Implement dark mode toggle with persisted theme
-* Add accessibility improvements (ARIA, keyboard support)
+* Implement accessibility improvements (ARIA roles, keyboard navigation)
-* Write unit tests for components and hooks
+* Add unit and integration tests